mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 users, _, err := git.Users.ListUsers(&gitlab.ListUsersOptions{})
 ```

-We will discuss more into details in the following sections.
+We will discuss this more in detail in the following sections.

 ## Package Structure